kelseykhanh/ANUComp6710/README.md

 Use the tests provided to test your solution, and then commit and push your changes to GitLab.

+### Q1.1E  [5 Marks]  Basic Imperative Programming

+Using the incomplete template for [Q1Remainder.java](src/comp1110/exam/Q1Remainder.java), complete the unimplemented method `findCloseDivisor()`.

+Use the tests provided to test your solution, and then commit and push your changes to GitLab.

 ### Q1.2A  [5 Marks]  Recursion (harder)

 Using the incomplete template for [Q1Magic.java](src/comp1110/exam/Q1Magic.java),